TassianaMilka/Course/README.md

 # Português

-Esse repostório é destinado para descrever em forma de resumo todos os cursos que realizo e posto um certificado no Linkedin.
+Esse repostório é destinado para descrever em forma de resumo todos os cursos que realizo e publico um certificado no linkedin.

 # English

+This repository is   to write in   the resume  evernoly course  and public a   the linkedin.

 # Espanõl